-Over summer 2018, and with temperatures reaching 44 degrees in Dallas County, the OurCalling team was able to put this personal contact information to good use.
-With people being hospitalised, and some deaths due to extreme heat exposure, the team was able to contact the homeless directly with information about where to get water, medical help and support if they have problems.
+Over the summer in 2018, and with temperatures reaching 44 degrees in Dallas County, the OurCalling team was able to put this personal contact information to good use.
+With people being hospitalised, and some deaths due to extreme heat exposure, the team could contact the homeless directly with information about where to get water, medical help and support if they have problems.

 OurCalling achieves social inclusion and safeguarding at scale, to a degree that the thousands of potential homeless users would not have been able to access through other services.

 Moreover, roaming operators could also support the service, allowing homeless individuals to be tracked and protected, once they leave shelters.
-For homeless with additional physical and mental health needs, wearable IoT devices, such as diabetes monitors and dementia trackers could connect to municipal networks, places and services.
+For homeless with additional physical and mental health needs, wearable IoT devices like diabetes monitors and dementia trackers could connect to municipal networks, places and services.